ashleygw/AI/README.md

 Small projects - Includes my work from the Artificial Intelligence and Machine Learning courses at Whitman College.

-Larger projects have gotten their own repositories now.
+Most larger projects have gotten their own repositories now.